hariprasath2105/PCA/README.md

-# User Behavior Clustering (Hierarchical Clustering)
+# PCA-Based Stock Market Analysis Web App

-This project demonstrates a simple **Hierarchical Clustering** model to classify website or app users based on their behavior, such as usage time and session data.
-The model is deployed using **Flask**, and the frontend is styled using **HTML and CSS** with a gradient background.
+This project demonstrates a simple web-based application that performs **Principal Component Analysis (PCA)** on uploaded stock market data.
+The application is built using **Flask**, **HTML**, and **CSS**.

----

-## 🚀 Features
+## 🔍 Objective
-- Hierarchical Clustering using `scipy` and `sklearn`
-- Scaled inputs using `StandardScaler`
-- Flask-based web interface for input and cluster prediction
-- Gradient background and clean styled form UI
-- Visual cluster representation

----
+To reduce the dimensionality of financial datasets and visualize the main components of variance using PCA.

-## 📂 Project Structure
+## 📁 File Structure

 ```
-project_folder/
+PCA_Stock_Analysis/
 │
 ├── static/
-│   └── style.css          # Styled form with background and UI enhancements
+│ └── style.css
 │
 ├── templates/
-│   ├── index.html         # Input form page
+│ ├── index.html
-│   └── result.html        # Result page with cluster & chart
+│ └── result.html
 │
-├── app.py                 # Flask app to handle routes and predictions
+├── app.py
-├── model.py               # Clustering model training and saving (with pickle)
+├── model.py
-├── user_behavior.csv      # Dataset used for training the model
-└── model.pkl              # Saved clustering model and scaler
+├── stock_data.csv
+└── README.md
 ```

+---

+## 🧠 Libraries Used
+- Flask
+- Pandas
+- Scikit-learn
+- NumPy
 ---

 ## 🧠 Input Features